TODAY’S READING FROM THE OLD TESTAMENT- 2 KINGS 6:1-7:20

 We learn about God’s mysterious guidance in Chapter 16.
 Paul sets out to the north but is somehow kept from preaching the gospel there.

-Have you ever been in situations where your plans are just not working out like the way you originally planned?
+Have you ever been in situations where your plans are just not working out the way you originally hoped?

 You may have heard the expression, “When God closes the door, He opens another.”
 As doors close for ministry in Asia Minor, Paul, Silas, and Timothy find themselves in Troas, where Paul has a vision of a man from Macedonia standing and begging them to come over and help them.